team-ocean/veros/README.md

   </a>
 </p>

+# Versatile Ocean Simulation in Pure Python

-Veros is the *versatile ocean simulator* -- it aims to be a powerful tool that makes high-performance ocean modeling approachable and fun.
-Because Veros is a pure Python module, the days of struggling with complicated model setup workflows, ancient programming environments, and obscure legacy code are finally over.
+Veros, *the versatile ocean simulator*, aims to be the swiss army knife of ocean modeling.
+It is a full-fledged primitive equation ocean model that supports anything between idealized toy models and [realistic, high-resolution, global ocean simulations](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021MS002717).
+And because Veros is written in pure Python, the days of struggling with complicated model setup workflows, ancient programming environments, and obscure legacy code are finally over.

-Veros supports a NumPy backend for small-scale problems and a high-performance [JAX](https://github.com/google/jax) backend with CPU and GPU support.
-It is fully parallelized via MPI and supports distributed execution.
+Veros supports a NumPy backend for small-scale problems, and a high-performance [JAX](https://github.com/google/jax) backend with CPU and GPU support.
+It is fully parallelized via MPI and supports distributed execution on any number of nodes, including multi-GPU architectures (see also [our benchmarks](https://veros.readthedocs.io/en/latest/more/benchmarks.html)).

+In a nutshell, we want to enable ocean modelling with a clear focus on flexibility and usability.

-The underlying numerics are based on [pyOM2](https://wiki.cen.uni-hamburg.de/ifm/TO/pyOM2), a Fortran ocean model developed at Institut für Meereskunde, Hamburg University.
+The dynamical core of Veros is based on [pyOM2](https://wiki.cen.uni-hamburg.de/ifm/TO/pyOM2), an ocean model with a Fortran backend and Fortran and Python frontends.

-Veros is currently being developed at Niels Bohr Institute, Copenhagen University.
+To learn more about Veros, make sure to [visit our documentation](https://veros.readthedocs.io/en/latest/).

 #### How about a demonstration?